happy-turtle/oit-unity/README.md

 ## Notes

+- Feel free to open a [discussion](https://github.com/happy-turtle/oit-unity/discussions) or an issue if you have ideas and improvements in mind
 - Other platforms than Windows might not work as expected as this is using more unconventianol HLSL features.
-Let me know of your experience and if you got this running on different platforms.
+[Let me know of your experience](https://github.com/happy-turtle/oit-unity/discussions) and if you got this running on different platforms.
 - Note that this project currently does **not** include implementations for the Universal Render-Pipeline and the High-Definition Render-Pipeline.

 ## References